IsaacZelenak/hello-world/README.md

 # hello-world
-prints out hellow world
+prints out hellow world.
-Hi my name is isaac and im a computer science major at MSU
+Hi my name is isaac and im a computer science major at MSU.